-California Penal Code § 147 PC prohibits prison officers from acting with willful inhumanity or oppression towards prisoners in their care.
-Officers found to have of acted inhumanely or oppressively towards their prisoners face a $4,000 fine plus being fired from their job.
+California Penal Code § 147 PC makes it a crime for prison officers to act with willful inhumanity or oppression towards prisoners in their care.
+Officers found to have acted inhumanely or oppressively towards their prisoners face a $4,000 fine plus being terminated from their position.

 Legal Analysis